 Trustee Professor of English at Ohio University, Samuel Crowl is the author of Shakespeare Observed: Studies in Performance on Stage and Screen as well as numerous essays, articles, reviews, and interviews on aspects of Shakespeare in performance.
 He has lectured widely on Shakespeare at universities and conferences.

-Listed in: Shakespeare · Film and Video - History and Criticism · British Literature · Theater - History and Criticism · Creative Nonfiction · Baseball · Media and Film Studies · Literary Studies
+Listed in: Shakespeare · Film and Video - History and Criticism · British Literature · Theater - History and Criticism · Creative Nonfiction · Baseball · Media Studies · Literary Studies

 Samuel Crowl's Shakespeare at the Cineplex: The Kenneth Branagh Era is the first thorough exploration of the fifteen major Shakespeare films released since the surprising success of Kenneth Branagh's Henry V (1989).
 Crowl presents the rich variety of these films in the “long decade: between the fall of the Berlin Wall and the terrorist attacks on September 11, 2001.”

 In this lively study of both modern film and stage productions of Shakespeare, Samuel Crowl provides fascinating insights into the ways in which these productions have been influenced by one another as well as by contemporary developments in critical approaches to Shakespeare's plays.